tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 If you want to manage timestamp on your own, there are several ways how to set timestamp explicitly.
 - `setTime(WritePrecision writePrecision)` - Sets timestamp to actual time in desired precision
-- `setTime(unsigned long seconds)` -  Sets timestamp in seconds since epoch.
-Write precision must be set to `S`
+- `setTime(unsigned long long timestamp)` -  Sets timestamp in an offset since epoch.
+Correct precision must be set InfluxDBClient::setWriteOptions.
-- `setTime(String timestamp)` - Set custom timestamp in precision specified in InfluxDBClient.
+- `setTime(String timestamp)` - Sets timestamp in an offset since epoch.
+Correct precision must be set InfluxDBClient::setWriteOptions.

+The `getTime()` method allows copying timestamp between points.

 ### Configure Time